-The Rauchkofel Boden section, located on the southwestern slope of Mount Rauchkofel (Fig. 24), exposes a 28 m calcareous succession of the "Wolayer facies" (see SCHÖNLAUB & HISTON, this volume, for environmental setting) documenting the Late Ordovician (Ashgillian) - Early Devonian (Pragian), but with a significant Early Silurian gap (Fig. 25).
-Various studies of this section have been carried out during this century, both with general papers (e.g. GAERTNER, 1931; SCHÖNLAUB, 1970, 1980) and monographic works dealing, for example, with orthoconic nautiloids (RISTEDT, 1968), trilobites (HAAS, unpublished), bivalves (KRIZ, 1979, 1999) and conodonts (e.g. SCHÖNLAUB, 1980).
+The Rauchkofel Boden section, located on the southwestern slope of Mount Rauchkofel (Fig. 6), exposes a 28 m calcareous succession of the "Wolayer facies" (see SCHÖNLAUB & HISTON this volume for environmental setting) documenting the Late Ordovician (Ashgillian)-Early Devonian (Pragian), but with a significant Early Silurian gap (Fig. 7).
+Various studies of this section has been carried out during this century, both with general papers (e.g. GAERTNER, 1931; SCHÖNLAUB, 1970, 1980) and monographic works dealing, for example, with orthoconic nautiloids (RISTEDT, 1968), trilobites (HAAS, unpublished), bivalves (KRIZ, 1979, 1999) and conodonts (eg. SCHÖNLAUB, 1980).